 You need to sort food by category (meat, cheese, produce, drinks) and use bins to keep like things together in appropriate places (coldest, least likely to freeze, etc.).

-5. Arranging it all.
-This is the step that ties all the previous ones together.
+This is the step that ties all the previous ones together in organizing a top-loading refrigerator.
 You need to come up with an arrangement where:

 - Everything is kept at the proper temperature — that is, things needing the most cold are in the coldest places, and so on.